Algodal/Tween/README.md

 # Algodal™ Tween Library
-A Tween library written in C
+A minimal Tween library written in C for speed and simplicity.

 ## License
-This project is licensed under the algodal license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL license - see the [LICENSE](LICENSE) file for details.
 © All rights reserved.

 ## Version